 The grocery store plastic and trash was my next hurdle.
 How in the world was I going to be able to eat real food, no offense kale salad with no dressing, without creating any trash?

 Before going zero waste, most of my meals were brought to life by a microwave.
 I was extremely nervous to have to make meals from scratch.
 YouTube was a great source of information on the beginning steps of how to shop zero waste.
 The first part of my grocery mission was to shop the outside aisles of the store.
 Almost all the processed and packaged food is in the store’s inside aisles, and the fresh produce, deli, and bakery are all along the rim of the store.

-But speaking of bread and deli meats and cheeses, where do I put them if I purchase them without trash?
+But speaking of bread and deli meats and cheeses, where do I put them if I purchase them without packaging?
 In my own container.
 Yes, I know it sounds weird, but I’ve yet to receive a bad reaction to asking people to use my containers.
 If anything, people ask questions about it or want to thank me for saving a tree.

 Grocery shopping is definitely more of an event when you go zero waste.
 I rarely can stop by real quick to pick up a few things without my bags or containers.
 I also can’t tell you how many times I made a shopping list on my phone, wrote down all the tares for the containers, and wound up in the parking lot of Kroger without any bags or containers.
 But after a while it became second nature and I’m proud to say I now only forget stuff on a rare occasion.